application-research/ehi-proxmaas/README.md

-# Cloudy Dreams for EHI
+# ProxMAAS for EHI
 This is an experimental repo intended to enable the spawning of arbitrary machines in EHI using Proxmox and MAAS.
+Put them together, and you have ProxMAAS.

 ## Prerequisites
 * A working EHI environment including Proxmox and MAAS